PhilipS01/volum/README.md

 1. **python-path** will automatically run the script, extract where the scene.json is saved, and serve the built scene in the browser
 2. **scene-path** will be used to directly provide the viewer with the serialized json, from which the viewer will build the scene

 If you make any changes, a **watchdog** will know and re-run the whole thing.
-No relaoding required.
+No manual reloading required.

 ## 📚 Documentation
 Coming soon ...

 ## 🛠️ Roadmap
-1. Basic Viewer (and perhaps in jupyter notebooks)
+1. Basic Viewer (and perhaps jupyter notebooks integration)
 2. Dynamic data sources & animation support
 3. Web-based editor UI (Svelte + Three.js)
 4. Plugin marketplace system